PEZ/clojure-exercism-template/INSTRUCTIONS.md

 ### Celebrate 🎉 🎊

 Learning Clojure this way is very rewarding.
-I hope you celebrate the steps you take adnd that you spend some time reflecting and reviwing your mentors.
+I hope you celebrate the steps you take and that you spend some time reflecting and reviwing your mentors.
 They deserve feedback and appreciation for all the work they are contributing to help the rest of us improve.

+### Next exercise!

+When you are ready for the next exercise, consider closing the Calva Output/REPL window for this exercise first.
+It might get confusing when a second window opens.

 ## See also